slsa-framework/slsa/README.md

 Ultimately, the software consumer decides whom to trust and what standards to enforce.
 In this light, accreditation is a means to transfer trust across organizational boundaries.
-For example, a company may internally “accredit” its in-house source and build systems while relying on OpenSSF to accredit third-party ones.
+For example, a company may internally "accredit" its in-house source and build systems while relying on OpenSSF to accredit third-party ones.
 Other organizations may trust other accreditation bodies.

-This document <span style="text-decoration:underline;">only discusses the first part</span>, Standards.
+This document *only discusses the first part*, Standards.
 We expect to develop an accreditation process and technical controls over time.
 In the interim, these levels can provide value as guidelines for how to secure a software supply chain.

-# Principles
+## Principles

 We suggest initially focusing on the following two main principles:

-*   **Non-unilateral:** No person can modify the software artifact anywhere in the software supply chain without explicit review and approval by at least one other “trusted person.”[^1] The purpose is prevention, deterrence, and/or early detection of risky/bad changes.
+*   **Non-unilateral:** No person can modify the software artifact anywhere in the software supply chain without explicit review and approval by at least one other "trusted person."[^1] The purpose is prevention, deterrence, and/or early detection of risky/bad changes.

 *   **Auditable:** The software artifact can be securely and transparently